RayChu83/adviceforall/README.md

   <li><strong>4.
 Implementation of the Design</strong></li>
   <p>The next step was to bring the figma design to life.
 I leveraged tools such as NextJS, Tailwind CSS, Material UI, and Shadcn UI.</p>
   <li><strong>5.
 Establish a connection to the backend</strong></li>
   <p>The last step was to integrate the front end with the back end.
-I implemented seven unique REST API endpoints supporting various HTTP methods to handle data manipulation within a MongoDB database, ensuring the application's functionality.</p>
+I implemented 7 unique REST API endpoints supporting various HTTP methods to handle data manipulation within a MongoDB database, ensuring the application's functionality.</p>
 </ul>